jtraub/dotfiles/README.md

 ### `~/.gitconfig.local`

 If `~/.gitconfig.local` exists, it will be included.
+The file is included in at the end of `.gitconfig`, thus, allowing you to add or override options in `.gitconfig`.